Symptoms and Initial CBC

 Patient Results Reference Range

-Notice that the patient has pancytopenia meaning that all three cell lines are diminished: WBC, RBC, and platelets.
+Notice that the patient has pancytopenia, which means all three cell lines are diminished: WBC, RBC, and platelets.
 Also, the MCV indicates macrocytosis.

 The manual differential was even more informative.